A Guide to Building a Kickass Knowledge Base

-With a knowledge base, customers won’t have to repeat their issue or be passed around between agents, and they are likely to find solutions the first time they access your content.
+With a knowledge base management system, customers won’t have to repeat their issue or be passed around between agents, and they are likely to find solutions the first time they access your content.

 Customers want to solve problems on their own, too.
 As many as 50% of customers believe that it’s essential to resolve customer service issues on their own.
 Gartner believes that “by 2020, customers will manage 85% of their relationship with the enterprise without interacting with a human.”

 So you have to make sure you give customers the tools in your knowledge base that they need to solve problems themselves.
-And the good news is that creating one is a lot easier than you might think.
+And the good news is that creating one and increasing its adoption is a lot easier than you might think.